 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Pet Hit By Car

-If your dog was hit by a car near Waldorf a variety of emotions likely rise to the surface, including panic and desperation to quickly get them the care they need.
-That means they need care from a Waldorf emergency veterinarian because chances are, every minute counts when you are trying to get them to the Waldorf animal hospital.
+If your pet was hit by a car near Waldorf a variety of emotions likely rise to the surface, including panic and desperation to quickly get them the care they need.
+That means they need care from a Waldorf emergency veterinarian because chances are, every minute counts when you are trying to get them to the Waldorf Emergency Care - WE CARE.

 If your pet has a serious injury, there isn't a lot of time to think about whether or not your regular veterinarian's office is open, let alone if there is a qualified vet available to deal with your emergency.
-At Waldorf Emergency Care in Waldorf, MD we only treat animals that are in the midst of a medical crisis, and we are open 24 hours a day and 7 days a week where a qualified veterinarian is always available.
+At Waldorf Emergency Care in Waldorf, MD we only treat animals that are in need of emergency or urgent care, and we are open 24 hours a day and 7 days a week where a qualified veterinarian is always available.

 We have veterinarians available 24 hours a day, including vets for pets other than dogs and cats, including reptiles, pocket pets, birds, and even goats and sheep.
 In order to receive the best possible care, contact us before you walk in the door with your pet or be ready to provide us with as much information as possible, including any signs of injury or bleeding you've already noticed, including breathing issues, and any existing medications your pet may be taking.

 When your pet is hit, they need to get safely out of the road as soon as possible and be transported to a Waldorf animal hospital.
 In many cases, this can be tricky.
 One of the first things you want to do is prepare a muzzle for your pet made from whatever is handy, such as a scarf, sock, or spare leash.
 Even the most gentle dog will bite when they are afraid and in pain.